Build Your Company's Talent Network With A Company Alumni Program

 Some companies go well beyond creating online alumni communities and email messaging, offering alumni training opportunities such as resume and interview skills webinars, producing alumni newsletters, and hosting alumni-exclusive events.
 These types of offerings serve as incentive to remaining connected, and help maintain the company’s relationship with former employees.

 Using some or all of these methods to remain connected to company alumni can pay big dividends the next time you’re searching for talent, by helping you more easily zero in on individuals who are a good fit for your company’s needs and culture.
 If you do not already have a company alumni network, the time to start building one is now.

-Ready to improve your company’s employee experience from A-Z?
+Looking for ways to improve your company’s employee experience